realadammatthew/humbleberger/src/ads/gentle-bloom.md

 ## Yeshua and the Fulfillment of Prophetic Petals

-Many believe Yeshua (Jesus) didn’t just teach about God — He **embodied** the long-awaited fulfillment.
+Many believe Yeshua (Jesus) didn’t just teach about G-d — He **embodied** the long-awaited fulfillment.
 From His humble birth to His sacrificial death and resurrection, His life seemed to echo prophecy after prophecy.

 Like a flower opening over centuries, the Messiah’s story gently comes into view.